Golfing Icons Replica Golf Holes Revealed

 Replicating world famous holes is not something new to Rudding Park, back in 2008 Hawtree designed the Six Hole Repton Short Course offering golf in an hour, the test and thrill comes as many of the holes feature water hazards.
 The Signature 5th hole is based on the world-famous 17th at Sawgrass, Florida.
 Playing the same yardage (137 yards) the daunting tee shot which plays to an island green puts emphasis on club selection.

-So whilst Yorkshire will never be mistaken for the USA, if you want a taster of Augusta or Sawgrass without reaching for your passport, it’s worth giving Rudding Park a shot.
+So whilst Yorkshire will never be mistaken for the USA, if you want a taster of Augusta or Sawgrass without reaching for your passport which in post-lockdown is looking less likely, it’s worth giving Rudding Park a shot.

 In the meantime, let's lust after a few other icons which might have made your list.